Sam's Homepage

 - Commit -- svn ci <files> -m 'message'

-- Setting keywords -- svn propset svn:keywords
+- Setting RCS keywords -- svn propset svn:keywords

 <keywords> <files>